Museum Island: Overview

-History
+Early planning and first museum buildings (1797–1841)

 A first exhibition hall was erected in 1797 at the suggestion of the archaeologist Aloys Hirt.
 In 1822, Schinkel designed the plans for the Altes Museum to house the royal Antikensammlung, the arrangement of the collection was overseen by Wilhelm von Humboldt.
 The island, originally a residential area, was dedicated to "art and science" by King Frederick William IV of Prussia in 1841.

+Expansion under the Prussian kings and development until 1918

 Further extended under succeeding Prussian kings, the museum's collections of art and archeology were turned into a public foundation after 1918.
 They are today maintained by the Berlin State Museums branch of the Prussian Cultural Heritage Foundation.